Turmeric for Weight Loss: Research on Metabolic Wellness & Inflammatory Balance

 - Inflammatory pathways linked to metabolic function

-- Fat metabolism pathways in laboratory models
+- Fat metabolism pathways in laboratory and animal models

-- Insulin-related signaling is involved in metabolic wellness
+- Insulin-related signaling involved in metabolic wellness

 Related spoke: